 7.1.1 Reasons for Bypassing Governance

-- Ungoverned Power can be used to gain a perceived advantage, in situations where formal governance can be bypassed with impunity.
-This is particularly common in international relations.
+● Ungoverned Power can be used to gain a perceived advantage, in situations where formal governance can be bypassed with impunity.
+This is particularly common in international relations, where The Economist described The new world disorder:

 The four dimensions of formal governance protect people’s rights against the abuses by others – but individuals, organisations and countries can act as they choose if they can bypass governance.
 Individualists in particular may see Ungoverned Power as desirable, but it relies upon an adversarial trial of strength to establish a balance of power so it can result in agreements that would not be considered binding by the weaker party.